-A Large and Important George IV Silver Salver London 1828
+A George IV Silver Salver London 1828 by William Eley II

 An impressive Georgian silver salver of large proportion.
 Of circular form with a cast and applied edge decorated with scrolls and shell patterns .
 The central reserve surrounded by intricately worked ground upon which bright cut flowers, leaves, fruits and three rocaille cartouches with stylised grid form decoration.
 The whole standing on four cast shaped scroll form feet.